 Negative Testing is a variant of testing that can be performed on the system by providing invalid data as input.
-It checks whether an application behaves as expected with the negative input.
-This is to test the application that does not do anything that it is not supposed to do so.
-For example -
+It checks whether an application behaves as expected with the negative inputs.
+This is to test the application does not do anything that it is not supposed to do so.

-For the example above Negative testing can be performed by testing by entering alphabets characters from A to Z or from a to z.
-Either system text box should not accept the values or else it should throw an error message for these invalid data inputs.
+Negative testing can be performed by entering characters A to Z or from a to z.
+Either software system should not accept the values or else it should throw an error message for these invalid data inputs.